Caderk/project0/docs/general-development.md

 sudo apt install python3.12-venv
 ```

-To create a virtual environment
+To create a virtual environment (vscode makes it more comfortable to put it in the root of the workspace for some reason)
 ```
 python -m venv .venv
 ```